TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- West Virginia's games have gone over 58 points in two opportunities this season.
+- West Virginia has combined with its opponents to score more than 57.5 points in two games this season.

-- The two teams combine to average 65.5 points per game, 7.5 more than the total in this contest.
+- Saturday's over/under is eight points lower than the two team's combined 65.5 points per game average.

-- The 54.5 combined points per game that these two squads have allowed this season are 3.5 fewer than the 58 over/under in this contest.
+- These two squads combine to allow 54.5 points per game, three fewer than this contest's over/under.

-- The 58 over/under in this game is 5.1 points higher than the 52.9 average total in Mountaineers games this season.
+- The 57.5 total in this game is 4.6 points above the 52.9 average total in Mountaineers games this season.

 TCU Stats and Trends

-- The Horned Frogs have been favored by 5 points or more two times this season and have not covered the spread in any of them.
+- This season, the Horned Frogs are winless ATS when entering a game as a favorite of 4.5 points or more.

-- TCU has gone over the point total in 80% of its opportunities this year (four times in five games with a set point total).
+- TCU's games this year have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).

-- TCU is 1-4 against the spread and 3-3 overall this season when the team puts up more than 22.5 points.
+- When TCU puts up more than 22.5 points, it is 1-4 against the spread and 3-3 overall.

-- In games that TCU totals more than 350.7 yards, the team is 1-4 against the spread and 3-3 overall.
+- In games that TCU picks up over 350.7 yards, the team is 1-4 against the spread and 3-3 overall.

-- This year, the Horned Frogs have turned the ball over seven times, three more than the Mountaineers' takeaways (4).
+- The Horned Frogs have turned the ball over seven times this season, three more turnovers than the Mountaineers have forced (4).

 - Find the latest spread and moneyline odds for TCU at SISportsbook.